 - Are eligible to receive a United States J-1 visa;

-- Are not employees or immediate family members of employees of the U.S. government (including the U.S. Embassy, USAID, and other U.S. government entities);
+- Are not employees or immediate family members of employees of the U.S. Government (including a U.S. embassy or consulate, USAID, and other U.S. Government entities);

-- Are citizens of one of the following countries: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cape Verde, Central African Republic, Chad, Comoros, Democratic Republic of the Congo (DRC), Republic of the Congo, Cote d’Ivoire, Djibouti, Equatorial Guinea, Eritrea, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Swaziland, Tanzania, Togo, Uganda, Zambia, and Zimbabwe.
+- Are citizens of one of the following countries: Angola, Benin, Botswana, Burkina Faso, Burundi, Cameroon, Cabo Verde, Central African Republic, Chad, Comoros, Democratic Republic of the Congo (DRC), Republic of the Congo, Cote d’Ivoire, Djibouti, Equatorial Guinea, Eritrea, Eswatini, Ethiopia, Gabon, The Gambia, Ghana, Guinea, Guinea-Bissau, Kenya, Lesotho, Liberia, Madagascar, Malawi, Mali, Mauritania, Mauritius, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sao Tome and Principe, Senegal, Seychelles, Sierra Leone, Somalia, South Africa, South Sudan, Sudan, Tanzania, Togo, Uganda, Zambia, or Zimbabwe;

 - Are residents of one of the above countries; and

-- Are not alumni of the Mandela Washington Fellowships.
+- Are not Alumni of the Mandela Washington Fellowship.

 Selection Process and Criteria: The Mandela Washington Fellowship selection process is a merit-based open competition.
 After the deadline, all eligible applications will be reviewed by a selection panel.
 Following this review, chosen semifinalists will be interviewed by the U.S. embassies or consulates in their home countries.
 If advanced to the semi-finalist round, applicants must provide a copy of their international passport (if available) or other government-issued photo identification at the time of the interview.
 Selection panels will use the following criteria to evaluate applications (not in order of importance):

-- A proven record of leadership and accomplishment in public service, business and entrepreneurship, or civic engagement;
+- A proven record of leadership and accomplishment in business, civic engagement, or public service;

 - A demonstrated commitment to public or community service, volunteerism, or mentorship;

-- The ability to work cooperatively in diverse groups and respect the opinions of others;
+- The ability to work cooperatively in diverse groups and to respect the opinions of others;

 - Strong social and communication skills;